Menotron/Menotron/README.md

 #### 👋 Hi there,
 I am [Sujesh Menon](https://ie.linkedin.com/in/sujesh-menon-1010/).
-I am a Senior Data Engineer at [Glanbia](https://careers.glanbia.com/go/Glanbia-Business-Services/1346801/)
+I am a Senior Data Engineer at [Glanbia](https://careers.glanbia.com/go/Glanbia-Business-Services/1346801/).
+As a seasoned data professional with deep expertise in building and maintaining large scale data processing systems, I love solving complex business problems leveraging distributed compute and OSS.
+My areas of interest includes data governance, solution architecture and generative AI/BI.

 <!--
 **Menotron/Menotron** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.